 But soon I realized I couldn’t change the world.
 So I took a more humble stance: I’ll just change my nation instead.
 But then I realized that I couldn’t change America, so, wise guy that I am, I lowered my sights further: I can change my state.
 But then I realized I couldn’t change Michigan.
 So I wised up a little more: if I can’t change my state, I’ll change my city, Detroit.
 After all, we’ve got a ton of problems here.

 Failing to get any traction down that road, I was getting desperate.
-After all, I was a called to the work of a public Christian and I had lowered my sights considerably.
-God was trying to tell me something, but what that was, I didn’t know.
+After all, I had lowered my sights considerably.
+Maybe God was trying to tell me something.
+But what that was, I didn’t know.

 Then it hit me: I’ve got it!
 If I can’t change the city, I can change my church.
-Of course that didn’t work either.
+On reflection, of course, that was dumb idea.
+It’s not my church, it’s God’s.
 So I said: well, at least I can change my family.
 Right.
 That didn’t work either.
 So I said: I can change my wife.
 (When you’re done laughing, read on.)
-After I got over that painful mistake, I wondered how much smaller I could shrink my vision of change.
+After getting over that painful move, I wondered how much smaller I could shrink my vision of change.
 If I couldn’t change the world or the nation or the state or the city or my church or my family or my friends or my wife, what else was there?
-So I said, well at least I can change myself.
-But then that also proved to be futile.
+What other area was there?

-What could I do?
-Apparently, I couldn’t be the public or even the private Christian that I had hoped to be.
-Yet this disillusionment was what God had been driving for.
+What, then, could I do?
+Apparently, I couldn’t change anything!
+Yet that was the disillusionment God had been driving for in my heart.
 I remember praying: God, I can’t change the world or the nation or even my family, friends, or wife.
 Or even myself.
 I don’t have a vision of change any more.
 It’s hopeless.
 What’s going on?

 Faced with the frequency and extent of suffering and injustice in the world, we can get overwhelmed with a sense of powerlessness.
 It seems futile to attempt to do anything about it – even though as responsible citizens and individuals we would like to change the world.
 The square inch rule, however, offers us rest from trying to change the world.
 We can’t change it.
 Christ has already changed it.